DOMjudge/domjudge/doc/manual/judging.rst

 ----------------------
 It is possible to dedicate certain judgehosts only for certain languages, problems or contests; or a combination thereof.
-To set this up, configure the desired restiction pattern under *Judgehost restrictions* from the main menu.
+To set this up, configure the desired restriction pattern under *Judgehost restrictions* from the main menu.
 For example, you select contest 1 and language Java.
 Then, you can edit all judgehosts and apply the newly created restriction to any of them.
 The judgehosts with this restriction will only pick up